Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Discussion

-The reason why Algorithm \ref{alg:the_alg1} and \ref{alg:the_alg2} are considered is because of the level and speed of performance of the higher-level policy, respectively.
-Since our model takes advantage of TD3 in a policy, the FDMG part also has a combination of actor and critic.
-Interestingly, if the width of the actor is the same as the size of all other neural networks in Algorithm \ref{alg:the_alg1}, the performance of the higher-level policy cannot reach our expectation.
-When there is a difference in the width size of neural network between that of the actor of FDMG and those of all other neural network to some degree, the anticipated performance is ensured.
+The rationale for considering Algorithm \ref{alg:the_alg1} and \ref{alg:the_alg2} is to address the performance level and speed of the higher-level policy, respectively.
+Since our model employs TD3 for its policies, the FDGM part also incorporates a combination of actor and critic networks.
+Interestingly, when the layer dimensions of the actor match those of all other neural networks in Algorithm \ref{alg:the_alg1}, the performance of the higher-level policy falls short of expectations.
+However, when there is a difference in the layer dimensions, particularly for the actor of FDGM compared to the other neural networks, the performance aligns with our expectations.

+Algorithm \ref{alg:the_alg1} performs a straightforward inverse operation that reflects only the FDGM part of the lower-level policy.
+In contrast, Algorithm \ref{alg:the_alg2} considers all three sub-parts of the lower-level policy, incorporating different layer dimensions between the higher-level and lower-level policies.
+Through this research, we observe that the performance level of Algorithm \ref{alg:the_alg1} is superior to that of Algorithm \ref{alg:the_alg2}.
+However, Algorithm \ref{alg:the_alg2} tends to achieve faster performance.
+In one of our experiments with a non-optimal goal space—specifically, Ant Fall Single—we combine the two algorithms to leverage their respective strengths.

-\subsection{The performance difference between the low reward shape and the high reward shape}
+\subsection{The Performance Difference Between the Low Reward Shape and the High Reward Shape}

-Even though our model achieved better performance than HIRO for all tasks, there was a difference in the performance between the high reward shape of Ant Push Multi and Ant Fall Multi and the low reward shape of Ant Push Single and Ant Fall Single.
-This is likely due to the following two reasons.
-One is that the chronic issue of FDMG, i.e. biased log-density estimation, still affects the inverse operation of the FDMG.
-In particular, RealNVP used in our implementation is the early version of FDGM.
-The second reason is that the size of the data used in our experiment is much smaller than that of the image data utilized in \cite{39}, which affects the performance of our model.
-The former reason is more important than the latter.
+Although our model achieves better performance than HIRO across all tasks, there is a noticeable difference in performance between high-reward-shape tasks (Ant Push Multi and Ant Fall Multi) and low-reward-shape tasks (Ant Push Single and Ant Fall Single).
+This discrepancy may be attributed to two main reasons.
+First, the chronic issue of FDGM—biased log-density estimation—still affects the inverse operation of FDGM.
+Specifically, the RealNVP used in our implementation is an early version of FDGM, which may contribute to this limitation.
+Second, the reconstruction loss of the Autoencoder also plays a significant role.
+In our model, the forward part and conditional part function as an encoder and decoder, respectively.
+In environments where the size of the feature space is much larger than that of the action space, the reconstruction loss of the Autoencoder leads to varying performance in tasks with low or high reward shapes.